jmyers7/book/_sources/chapters/12-models.md

 where $\phi = \sigma(\bz^\intercal \bw_2 + b_2)$ and $\bz^\intercal = \rho(\bx ^\intercal \bW_1 + \bb_1^\intercal)$.
 ```

-As with linear and logistic regression models, the second probability function is obtained from an IID random sample
+As with linear and logistic regression models, the second probability mass function is obtained from an IID random sample

 $$
 (\bX_1,Y_1),(\bX_2,Y_2),\ldots,(\bX_m,Y_m)